Our bright students

 The evidence in the Education Endowment Foundation Toolkit (2014) states that smaller groups allows for more sustained engagement from pupils and work that is more closely matched to learners’ needs which builds more effective feedback.

-TalentEd’s expert teachers are all qualified, with years of experience in secondary schools.
+TalentEd’s expert teachers are all qualified, with years of experience in schools.

 Ofsted’s 2012/2013 Annual Report confirms, as you might expect, that stronger teaching comes from experienced teachers.
 The 2014 EEF evidence shows the quality of teaching increases the effectiveness of small group tuition.
 TalentEd is therefore committed to quality.
 In addition to our tutors’ qualifications and experience, we have a rigorous recruitment process, ongoing support and regular appraisals.